Arnav-Hazra/Bank-Transaction-Registor/README.md

 * cd Bank-Transaction-Registor
 * python api.py

+Will also require tornado to run this app, to install tornado
+ - pip install tornado

 in browser:
 > enter the following to use the apps different functions
 * to start the app